okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/brands/index.md

 ### Use the Brands API

-There are public APIs and updates to existing APIs for multi-brand customization:
+There are public APIs and updates to existing APIs for multibrand customization:

 - Domains
 - Email domains